 What is Age of Empires 4?

-Age of Empires 4 is the latest installment to the historical real-time strategy series Age of Empires, which began life way back in 1997.
+Age of Empires 4 is the latest instalment to the historical real-time strategy series Age of Empires, which began life way back in 1997.

 Follow-ups to the original were released in 1999 and 2005, and there’s been a couple of spin-offs during that period, including two Nintendo DS titles and the popular Age of Mythology, which took inspiration from myths and legends rather than history.
 Aside from those DS games, the series is only on PC.